quansun98/GAUDI/README.md

 2. Combine HDS (or GT) from VCFs with local ancestry information

 The script `py_vcf_to_la.py` extracts haplotype dosages (HDS) or genotypes (GT) from VCFs to incorporate local ancestry information.
-Note that VCFs need to be block-zipped (bgzip) and have index (.tbi file).
+Note that VCFs need to be block-zipped (bgzip) with index (.tbi file) provided.
 Local ancestry inferred by RFMix is required.
 The below codes provide an example to run (by chunk to require less memory):

 		while read chunk; do